Skip to main content

 Council action without a posted tally.

-The Mayor of Philadelphia signed two bills into law on February 24, 2026, which were previously passed by City Council on February 12, 2026.
-The bills are identified as Bill No. 250988 and Bill No. 251031.
-These bills are now part of the city's laws, but their specific details and effects are not provided in this information.
+The Mayor of Philadelphia signed several bills into law on March 25, 2026, that were previously passed by City Council on March 12, 2026.
+The bills are now officially part of the city's laws, but the specific details of what each bill does are not provided in this information.
+These new laws may affect various aspects of life in Philadelphia.

 READ AND FILED